 Adding breathability to a jacket that is inherently designed to keep you warm may sound a little contradictory.
 But for cold temps and active pursuits like ski touring, breathability actually broadens a jackets usage.
 Rather than changing layers with every uphill-downhill transition, you can actually often wear the Proton for the up, down and traversing.

 Skiing in the Proton LT

 The Proton LT is a bit warm for strenuous trail breaking, especially in moderate conditions.
 But it’s well suited to high alpine touring in cold or windy conditions.
 It also offers some of the best weather protection of the three jackets I’ve tested (Patagonia Nano Air, OR Ascendant).
 Wearing it precludes needing a true shell in all but the stormiest of weather, though I still wouldn’t leave home without a shell in my pack.

 Fit for the Proton LT is classic Arc’teryx – athletic and trim.
-And quality is high as you would expect from Arc’teryx.
+And quality is high.
 Where does the Proton LT Hoody fit into the quiver of ski touring jackets?
-Well, for me, it’s simply replaces the traditional puffy coat.
-Of the three jackets I’ve tested – OR Ascendant, Patagonia Nano Air and Proton LT – the Proton maintains a level of warmth that mostly closely matches the puffy I us win most conditions – a Dynafit Cho Oyu or an older Patagonia Puffball.
-Why not have a breathable one, right?
+Well, it simply replaces the traditional puffy jacket.
+It’s breathability simply extends its comfort zone.
+It also drops some weight from your load, as you get more warmth for comparable weight than you find in older synthetic insulated jackets.
 The only downside is a little less wind protection and the need to keep a shell on your packing list.
-But who doesn’t keep a shell on hand for when the weather really goes bad, anyway.